surenenfiajyan/bounce/README.md

 # Bounce
 ## Description
 A game where a ball moves and bounces from the walls.
-You have to set the correct position and angle of the ball in order to hit the given points by making a limited number of bounces.
+You have to set the correct position and angle of the ball in order to hit the given points within a limited number of bounces.
 ## How to run
 Open this [link](https://surenenfiajyan.github.io/bounce/) or download and open index.html.
 ## License